 As e-commerce continues to grow in leaps and bounds many small businesses are finding their feet each passing day using simple web development platforms.
 Among the more popular options today include WordPress that supports e-commerce using plug-in’s such as Woocommerce or Magento to handle transactions.
+If one were to check this page out, they’d understand why many of the prominent websites like WordPress support e-commerce.
 Like many other blogs the comparison of the two is a question many budding developers and online store owners would like to have answered.

 This comparison is an important issue given that online store owners would like to be sure they are using a platform that will best manage their business.
 Based on this an incorrect choice will definitely have a negative impact on the outcome of any online business.

 First off both are open source and for this reason users get to use the software for free and have access to the original code.
 Open source generally leads to better quality software as forum members often contribute to tweak and improve the final product.
 With both you have the ability to customize your store.